The first twenty years

 Ken North, 50 years in the Scout shop, ‘had to’ leave school aged 14, in 1926.

-The Troops and Groups that prospered from the early days are those which were based on institutions with either a fixed feeder group and / or boys beyond minimum school leaving age.
-These were largely fee paying schools, higher education secondary schools and boarding schools or homes for those with other needs.
+The Troops and Groups in schools that prospered from the early days are those which were based on institutions with either a fixed feeder group and / or boys beyond minimum school leaving age.
+These were largely fee paying schools, higher education secondary schools, boarding schools or homes for those with other needs.
 As the list of reasons for leaving the 55th (below) indicates the hours and distance to work and the demands of further education were issues.